DataFire/Integrations/integrations/generated/bbc/README.md

 * input `object`
   * sort `string` (values: group_position, pid, position, promotion, release_date, relevance, scheduled_start, strict_title, title, tree): Sorts:
   * sort_direction `string` (values: ascending, descending): Sort direction
-  * mixin `array` (values: alternate_images, ancestor_titles, availability, available_simulcasts, available_versions, available_webcasts, contributions, duration, genre_groupings, genre_groups, images, is_embeddable, previous_next, programme_type, related_links, titles, versions_availability): Mixins:
+  * mixin `array`: Mixins:
-  * audio_described `array` (values: true, false): filter for subset of programmes that are audio-described
+  * audio_described `array`: filter for subset of programmes that are audio-described
-  * availability `array` (values: available, pending): filter for subset of programmes that have availability
+  * availability `array`: filter for subset of programmes that have availability
-  * availability_entity_type `array` (values: episode, clip): additional filter when availability=available
+  * availability_entity_type `array`: additional filter when availability=available
   * availability_from `string`: filter for subset of programmes that are available after or at the specified datetime
-  * availability_type `array` (values: ondemand, webcast, simulcast): filter for a subset of programmes that are available for a given type
+  * availability_type `array`: filter for a subset of programmes that are available for a given type
   * children_of `array`: filter for subset of programmes that have PID as immediate parent
   * descendants_of `array`: filter for subset of programmes that have PID as ancestor
-  * duration `array` (values: short, medium, long): filter for subset of programmes that have given duration
+  * duration `array`: filter for subset of programmes that have given duration
-  * entity_type `array` (values: brand, series, episode, clip): filter for subset of programmes that have given entity type
+  * entity_type `array`: filter for subset of programmes that have given entity type
   * format `array`: filter for subset of programmes with format
   * genre `array`: filter for subset of programmes with genre
   * group `string`: filter for subset of programmes which belong to the given group pid